CARD CARRYING

 Being a gentleman, however, he’d placed his fedora on the table.

 “Sounds like he grabbed it out of thin air,” said Hart, taking a bite of his muffin.
 Carrot this morning.
+“The story, I mean.
+Not the card.”

-“Like, what, a mosquito?
+“Like, what, a fucking gnat?
 Ever try it?
 Harder than a long-haul truck driver after a week on the road.”
 Monica had a mouth that belied her appearance, which most men, and women, too, found sweet and beatific.
 Long golden curls, sky-blue eyes, rosebud lips.
 Nothing about her had any connection to her personality except her last name, “Spinoza,” which was Italian for “thorny.”

 Hart was used to the discrepancy.
 He’d known Monica and Sam since high school.